57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 - Burning a token consumes approximately **4000** CUs.
 - Transferring a token consumes approximately **4500** CUs.

-We can also observe the CU consumption of a token transfer in a real transaction.
+We can also observe the CU consumption of a token transfer in an actual transaction.
 For example, in [this transaction](https://explorer.solana.com/tx/FiqGufYKmKeGWfnyRXAkSx3UXPwp8iyZroBPCmcSNrdxNm1ydFqtBCvfq7iU5hTscc11ZuxzHP5dowVQFbgKv5s), the CU consumption for the token transfer can be seen in the log output at the bottom of the transaction details:

 ![solana transfer token cu](solana-transfer-token-cu.png)

-**Summary**
+#### Summary

-Here’s a summary of CU consumption for common operations:
+Here is a summary of CU consumption for common operations:

 | Action                    | CU Cost (approx.)                                                    |
 | ------------------------- | -------------------------------------------------------------------- |